James Royer | July 19, 2021

 As marketers, we know NIL laws have widened the aperture for brands to partner with student-athletes who command high-affinity, multi-generational audiences in potentially valuable segments.

 Bryce Drew and brands could never fully leverage those kinds of moments until now.
 Marketers, however, still need to maintain standards to evaluate, assess and execute influencer campaigns with discretion and value-driven insights.

 Author Jessica Nemecek is the Senior Digital Strategist at Falls & Co.
 She translates client goals into creative, innovative, and integrated strategies in both paid media and influencer marketing campaigns.

-James Royer is Social Media Director at Falls and Co.
-He formerly led social media for the NFL’s Kansas City Chiefs, NHL’s Tampa Bay Lightning, and outdoor performance footwear brand Merrell.
+James Royer is Social Media Director at Falls & Co.
+He formerly led social media for the NFL’s Kansas City Chiefs, NHL’s Tampa Bay Lightning, and outdoor performance footwear brand, Merrell.
 Learn more about how Falls & Co. can connect your brand and products with the influencers, bloggers, vloggers, content creators (and yes, college athletes) your audience trusts.